johnowusuduah/reddit-zeitgeist-app/README.md

 # Reddit Zeitgeist App

-## Do you want to read realtime hottest submissions on Politics subreddit categorized by sentiment with a BERT Model on AWS Sagemaker Endpoint?
+## Do you want to read realtime submissions with highest number of upvotes on Politics subreddit categorized by sentiment with a BERT Model on AWS Sagemaker Endpoint?

 ### CLICK THE LINK BELOW TO USE THE APP!!